hongkongkiwi/docker-shadowsocks-libev/README.md

 `The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.
 For example with a port -p external:internal - what this shows is the port mapping from internal to external of the container.
-So -p 8080:80 would expose port 80 from inside the container to be accessible from the host's IP on port 8080 http://192.168.x.x:8080 would show you what's running INSIDE the container on port 80.`
+So -p 1080:1090 would expose port 1080 from inside the container to be accessible from the host's IP on port 1090 http://192.168.x.x:1090 would show you what's running INSIDE the container on port 1080.`

-* `-p 8123` - the port(s)
+* `-p 1080` - the port(s)
-* `-v /config` - location of configuration files
+* `-v /config/ss_config.json` - location of configuration file
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
 * `-e TZ` for setting timezone information, eg Europe/London